Past event livestreamed

 African Union Commission High Representative for Silencing the Guns in Africa; former African Union Commissioner for Peace and Security; former Minister of Foreign Affairs of Algeria

-President Emeritus of the Notre Europe Jacques Delors Institute and lead of the mission on “Healthy Oceans, Seas, Coastal and Inland Waters” for Horizon Europe, former European commissioner for trade and WTO director-general, Trustee of Friends of Europe
+President Emeritus of the Notre Europe Jacques Delors Institute, former European commissioner for trade (1999–2004), former WTO director-general (2005-2013), and trustee of Friends of Europe

 Former President of Botswana